 How to Make Your Own Essential Oil Mouthwash

-But the good news is that you can still get the disinfecting benefits of mouthwash without the alcohol.
-This DIY mouthwash uses peppermint and tea tree essential oils to freshen breath, kill bad germs and leave your mouth feeling sparkling clean.
-It also contains minerals to help replenish mineral stores in your teeth and gums, and baking soda to help remove stains and whiten teeth.
-It truly does it all and it tastes great to boot.
+This DIY mouthwash uses peppermint and tea tree essential oils, so it freshens breath, kills bad germs, and leaves your mouth feeling sparkling clean without burning.
+It also contains minerals to help replenish mineral stores in your teeth and gums and baking soda to help remove stains, deodorize, and whiten teeth.
+It truly does it all and tastes great to boot.

 While I don’t like my mouthwash to taste sweet, some people prefer it.
-If you find that you need a little sweetness to make your mouthwash more palatable, simply add a drop or two of liquid Stevia.
+If you find that you need to make your mouthwash more palatable, simply add a drop or two of liquid Stevia.

 Essential Oil Mouthwash

-- Add all of your ingredients to a glass bottle and give it a good shake.
+- Add all of your ingredients to a glass bottle, replace the lid, and give it a good shake.